11 June, 2011

 "We zar 14, BUT I vill be 15 zoon."
 She blinked at him as he nodded knowing his guess to himself was spot on.

 Suddenly, she looked taken aback at whatever had her attention across the room.
 She put the wine list in front of her face so as not to be seen and I could see she was thinking fast.
 We both looked at each other like WHAT now?
 I looked around and I saw a young girl coming towards us, about the same age as our Ilse.
-I noted that this looked like someone that Ilse recognised and was on her way over to OUR table, and Ilse wasn't thrilled, but she had something up her sleeve.
+I noted that this looked like someone that Ilse recognised and was on her way over to OUR table.
+Ilse wasn't thrilled, but she had something up her sleeve.
 Ilse let loose a barrage of French at Wolfie who nodded at her he understood (seems she was much more proficient in French than English when in a hurry) and then she said hurriedly in English from behind the menu to me, "Play along, play along," and she took the wine list from in front of her face and placed it back on the table, looking cool as can be compared to a few seconds hence.

 "Ilse wie geht es dir?
 (Ilse, how are you?)"
 Asked the young thing, who was dressed up in obvious designer clothing, she just oozed expensive.
 Her manner was so affected I didn't like her instantly and I felt like our little Ilse was about to be bullied.
 But for one thing, the child had a terrible squint and I found meself squinting too.
 The worse was I couldn't stop doing it and Wolfie was looking at me like I had lost my mind.
 Then he looked at the girl and did a double take and then back at me and the expression on his face was like, OHHH!
 Then he looked at me as if to say, "Gabe stop it!"
 But try as I might, I couldn't!
 We sat there looking at each other in shock, him wide-eyed trying not to grin, me squinting and trying not to grin.